 Some of the lighter one-piece aluminum bats are getting good praise.
 The two models which I have seen receive more praise than any other are:

-The 618 Solo costs nearly double the 5150 and weighs nearly 2 ounces more than advertised, so the 5150 seems like a much better value.
+The 618 Solo costs nearly double the 5150 and weighs nearly 2 ounces more than advertised, so the 5150 seems like a better value.
+JAN UPDATE: As of end of January 2018, the 618 Solo is out of stock at many bat selling sites, which lends support to the idea that it is one of the best of the single piece aluminum USAbat models.

 Do note, however, that many models are significantly heavier than what is stated on the bat.
 For example, the S450 drop 12 sounds very appealing given that it’s both light and inexpensive.
 However, reported weights for several sizes of the bat are 2.5 ounces more than what is advertised, so it may be more realistic to consider the S450 a drop 10.